uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 ## General Dataset Description:
 The main dataset is composed of 60 .csv files of measurements taken on part of the railway tracks of the Roslagsbanan network in Stockholm.
 They are dated from October 2021 to May 2022 and the measurements were made using track measuring equipment installed on the trains and working during the trial run.

 Each file corresponds to a specific measurement run, on a given part of the track.
 Additionally, each section of the track has a different number of measurement runs, depending on how important the measurement crew considered the section.
 For example, the segment between approximately the 27 and 38 km points comprises more than 20 different runs (usually traveling north and then south on the same day) while other sections do not have such a number of measurements.
-Figure {@fig:geo-map-1} below shows a map with the lines that are taken into account in this document.
+Figure @fig:geo-map-1 below shows a map with the lines that will be studied in this document.

 ``. `It looks interesting to analyse`